mahmoudimus/ac/docs/public/guides/geiger-1.md

 You'll add a _Stats_ link in the JIRA header to access your add-on, which appears as a static page in JIRA.
-Your page uses the [JIRA REST API](https://jira.atlassian.com/plugins/servlet/restbrowser#/) to retrieve information about prjects in your JIRA instance.
+Your page uses the [JIRA REST API](https://jira.atlassian.com/plugins/servlet/restbrowser#/) to retrieve information about projects in your JIRA instance.
 You'll style your page using [D3.js](http://d3js.org/) to build a table, which you'll later leverage to build a data-driven, dynamically updating chart in a later tutorial.